kevindimayuga/employee-tracker-kd/README.md

 # Employee Tracker

-This repo is for module twelve's challenge assignment.
+M12 - This repo is a Content Management System (CMS) that allows non-developers to easily view and interact with information stored in databases about a company's employees.

 ## Description